Characterization measurements of the TRISTAN multi-pixel silicon drift detector: Detector and readout scheme

+The TRISTAN detector follows the general design idea of SDDs used for X-ray spectroscopy~\cite{lechner_01}.
 Each detector chip is made of up to 166~seamless hexagonal pixels with \SI{3}{mm}~diameter each.
 The anode of every pixel is read out by a charge sensitive amplifier with a JFET transistor integrated into the anode structure of the chip, followed by a low-noise application-specific integrated circuit~(ASIC) specifically developed for the TRISTAN project~\cite{trigilio_18}.
-The integrated JFET allows to place the ASIC chip at several~\si{cm} distance to the detector chip, while keeping the total anode capacity at only~\SI{180}{fF}.
-This provides an excellent signal to noise ratio. \textbf{Fig.}~\ref{fig:det_pictures} shows two detector setups: A 7-pixel detector in a planar electronics board configuration was used for X-ray charge sharing measurements.
+The integrated JFET allows one to place the ASIC chip at several~\si{cm} distance to the detector chip, while keeping the total anode capacity at only~\SI{180}{fF}.
+This provides an excellent signal to noise ratio and enables the operation at room temperature.
+Cooling the detector up to \SI{-50}{\celsius} can further improve its performance. \textbf{Fig.}~\ref{fig:det_pictures} shows two detector setups: A 7-pixel detector in a planar electronics board configuration was used for X-ray charge sharing measurements.
 For electron characterization measurements, a mechanically more complex 47-pixel detector, following the design of a final TRISTAN detector module, was used.
 In this design, all parts of the module are arranged behind the detector chip~(area of $38 \times \SI{40}{mm^2}$), so that 21~modules can be lined up with minimal distance to build a focal plane array.
 The 47-pixel detector module is an intermediate step toward the 166-pixel module.